theodoremoreland/UserSignup/README.md

 # User Signup

 A raw HTML form and welcome page with backend user validation via Python Flask.
-Screenshots of the form and results from the error handling can be found below.
+Preview screenshots of the form and results from the error handling can be found below.

 *This script was a homework assignment at LaunchCode's Lc101 (2018)*